martyjs/marty/docs/_api/application/index.md

 <h3 id="renderToString">renderToString(Component, options)</h3>

-[Renders](http://facebook.github.io/react/docs/top-level-api.html#react.rendertostring) the given component type with the given props to string, waits for all fetches to complete and then re-renders component.
-Returns a promise which resolves once component is re-rendered.
+[Renders](http://facebook.github.io/react/docs/top-level-api.html#react.rendertostring) the given element to a string, waits for all fetches to complete and then re-renders element.
+Returns a promise which resolves once element is re-rendered.
 Result of render is an object containing the rendered string and an object detailing what fetches occurred. ``timeout`` allows you to configure how long to wait for a fetch to finish before re-rendering the component (Default **1000ms**).

 {% highlight js %}
 var app = new Application();
-var User = app.bindTo(require('./views/user'));
+var User = require('./views/user');

 app.renderToString(<User id={123} />, { timeout: 2000}).then(function (res) {
   console.log('Rendered html', res.html);